volkaert/simple-event-broker-rmq/README.md

 ## The various modules/components
 - RabbitMQ.
 In dev mode, it uses port 5672 (for publish & subscribe) and port 15672 (for the RabbitMQ console).
 - Eureka Service Discovery.
+Deactivated for the moment.
 It uses port 8761 (default port for Eureka service).
+- Publication Gateway
-- Publication Gateway.
-In dev mode, it uses port 8081.
+- Publication Adapter
-- Publication Adapter.
-Port dynamically defined by Eureka.
-Name in Eureka: PublicationAdapter.
-  Publication Manager.
-Port dynamically defined by Eureka.
-Name in Eureka: PublicationManager.
-- Subscription Manager.
-Port dynamically defined by Eureka.
-Name in Eureka: SubscriptionManager.
-- Subscription Gateway (optional).
-In dev mode, it uses port 8085.
-- Subscription Adapter.
-Port dynamically defined by Eureka.
-Name in Eureka: PublicationAdapter.
-- Catalog.
-Port dynamically defined by Eureka.
-Name in Eureka: Catalog.
-- Catalog Adapter.
-Port dynamically defined by Eureka.
-Name in Eureka: CatalogAdapter.
+  Publication Manager
+- Subscription Manager
+- Subscription Adapter
+- Catalog
+- Catalog Adapter
-- Test/Fake Subscriber.
-In dev mode, it uses port 8099.
+- Test/Fake Subscriber
-- Probe.
-In dev mode, it uses port 8100.
-- OperationManager.
-Port dynamically defined by Eureka.
-Name in Eureka: OperationManager.
-- OperationAdapter.
-Port dynamically defined by Eureka.
-Name in Eureka: OperationAdapter.
+- Probe
+- OperationManager
+- OperationAdapter

 A `Manager` (`PublicationManager` and `SubscriptionManager`) contains the logic of publication/subscription, the management of acknowledgment of message/event (either positive or negative acknowledgment), the interaction with the underlying